 - Vocalability (this blog) where I write about singing and voice pedagogy, since 2010.

-- Book scheduled for publication in fall of 2017: Sane Singing: Navigating the Vocal Journey.
+- Book scheduled for publication in fall of 2017: Sane Singing: A Guide to Vocal Progress.
 Sane Singing is a guide to finding training that works, as well as giving advice on how to assess one’s own vocal progress.